-A preprocessor, which translates text from source language \mathcal{A} to source language \mathcal{B} , is a popular and effective means of implementing \mathcal{A} , given an implementation of \mathcal{B} . \mathcal{B} is referred to as the target language.
+A preprocessor, which translates text from source language A to source language B, is a popular and effective means of implementing A, given an implementation of B. B is referred to as the target language.
 Ratfor [1] is perhaps the best known and most widely used example of this technique, although there are many others.

-$\mathcal{A} \rightarrow \mathcal{B}$
+$$A \rightarrow B$$

-In some cases \mathcal{A} is a variant of \mathcal{B} .
-An example is Cg [2], a variant of C that includes a generator facility similar to that of Icon [3].
+In some cases A is a variant of B. An example is Cg [2], a variant of C that includes a generator facility similar to Icon's [3].
 Cg consists of C and some additional syntax that a preprocessor translates into standard C. A run-time system provides the necessary semantic support for generators.
 Note that the Cg preprocessor is a source-to-source translator:

-$Cg \rightarrow C$
+$$Cg \rightarrow C$$